umbraco/UmbracoDocs/marketplace-and-integrations/integrations/activecampaign-with-umbraco-forms.md

 # ActiveCampaign with UmbracoForms Integration

 This integration provides a custom workflow, allowing form entries to be mapped to an ActiveCampaign contact record.
-The record can be used to create a new contact or to associate a contact with an existing CRM (customer relationship management) account.
+The record can be used to create a new contact or to associate a contact with an existing CRM (Customer Relationship Management) account.

 Install from NuGet via:
 https://www.nuget.org/packages/Umbraco.Forms.Integrations.Crm.ActiveCampaign